mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

 * JSON document databases use the same document-model format that developers use in their application code, which make it much easier for them to store and query data.
 The flexible, semi-structured, and hierarchical nature of JSON document databases allows them to evolve with applications' needs.

 ## Ajax Form
-* We create ajax form using js which is used By sending asynchronous requests, it allows an application to refresh a part of a page without having to reload the whole document.
+* We create ajax form using js which is used By sending asynchronous requests, it allows an application to refresh a part of a page without having to reload the whole document. we have created loginajax.js for login form and signupajax.js for signup form which are in js folder